turinglabsorg/datahub-learn/network-documentation/near/tutorials/how-to-write-and-deploy-smart-contract-in-rust.md

 `#[near_bindgen]` and `#[derive(BorshDeserialize, BorshSerialize)]` are attributes.

-what are attributes?
+What are attributes?
 A declarative tag that is used to convey information to runtime about the behaviors of various elements like classes, methods, structures, enumerators, assemblies, etc.

-we wrap our struct `KeyVaue` in `#[near_bindgen]` and it generates a smart contract compatible with NEAR blockchain.
+We wrap our struct `KeyValue` in `#[near_bindgen]` and it generates a smart contract compatible with NEAR blockchain.
 The second attribute helps to serialization and de-serialization of the data.

 ### Default Implementation

-Every type in rust has a `Default` implementation but here we want provide our own default implementation for `keyValue` struct.
+Every type in Rust has a `Default` implementation but here we want provide our own default implementation for `keyValue` struct.
 Add following snippet below the comment `// 2.
 Default Implementation`:

 ```rust
 impl Default for KeyValue {